-Over these shoals the river dropped some 140 feet.
+Over these shoals, the river dropped some 140 feet.
 Waterfalls cascaded from the bluffs along the river into the rapids.
-Wading birds, waterfowl and wildlife were everywhere.
+Wading birds, waterfowl, and wildlife were everywhere.
 What a sight it must have been!
 What a sound it must have made!

 Cherokee Indians called the river Kallumchee, McDonald says.
 The area we now know as the Muscle Shoals they called “Chaka tsh locko,” which means big shoal.
 The Chickasaw referred to the great bend of the river in Alabama as Thegalego, and called the Muscle Shoals Dagunahi, meaning a place of mussels.

 This area along the river in Alabama was home to several of the historical Native American tribes, each which had their own name for the river or particular sections of it.
-These included the Cherokee, Chickasaw, Shawnee, Creek and Yuchi, also called Euchee or Uchee, tribes.
+These included the Cherokee, Chickasaw, Shawnee, Creek, and Yuchi, also called Euchee or Uchee, tribes.

-The meaning and origin of the word Tennessee itself is uncertain.
+The meaning and origin of the word Tennessee itself are uncertain.
 Some suggest it is a Cherokee modification of an earlier Yuchi word.
 The word has been said to mean meeting place, winding river or river of the great bend.
 According to ethnographer James Mooney, the name cannot be analyzed, and its meaning is lost.

-The Tennessee River flows generally east to west across north Alabama.
+The Tennessee River flows generally east to west across North Alabama.
 The waters that ultimately become the Tennessee River have their headwaters in the springs and streams of the Appalachian Mountains.

 Rivers flow together to begin the Tennessee

 Near Knoxville, Tenn., the Holston and French Broad Rivers flow together and begin the river we now know as the Tennessee.
-The river flows southwestward across Tennessee into Alabama where it makes a huge sweeping curve northward, and flows back across Tennessee before emptying into the Ohio River at Paducah, Ky.
+The river flows southwestward across Tennessee into Alabama where it makes a huge sweeping curve northward and flows back across Tennessee before emptying into the Ohio River at Paducah, Ky.

-The Alabama Legislature renamed the new bridge just downriver from Wilson Dam the Singing River Bridge to pay homage to the areas rich Native American heritage and Muscle Shoals modern musical history.
+The Alabama Legislature renamed the new bridge just downriver from Wilson Dam the Singing River Bridge to pay homage to the area’s rich Native American heritage and Muscle Shoals modern musical history.